Little Canada (attraction): Little Niagara

+Little West Coast

+Little West Coast was the seventh destination in Little Canada, and was unveiled in October 2024.
+Amongst its features are the cities of Vancouver, Victoria, and Tofino, the Okanagan Valley, and rainforests.
+Its unveiling introduced new animation to Little Canada, including rolling fog at the Rogers Pass feature.
+The Vancouver display includes Stanley Park, the Gastown neighbourhood with Dr. Sun Yat-Sen Classical Chinese Garden, and the Granville Market.

+The destination required about 25,000 human-hours of work by 30 employees.

+Little East Coast

+Little East Coast depicts Atlantic Canada in a 720 sqft exhibit, which includes sites from New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
+The exhibit was opened on 19 May 2023 and was the first exhibit added to the attraction since its opening in 2021.

+Landmarks include the Bay of Fundy, Cape Breton Island, the Cabot Trail, and Gros Morne National Park.
+Other sites include Le Pays de la Sagouine and Metepenagiag Heritage Park in New Brunswick; L'Anse Aux Meadows and Signal Hill in Newfoundland and Labrador; Halifax Harbour, the tall ships at Lunenburg including the Bluenose II, and Peggys Point Lighthouse in Nova Scotia; and Confederation House and Green Gables in Prince Edward Island.
+The Bay of Fundy exhibit has a 400 L basin simulating the bay's tides.

+It also depicts activities and events such as the North American Indigenous Games.

 Others

 The Little North exhibit will be kept in a cooler, temperature-controlled room, so that visitors can see their breath as they exhale.
-The Golden Horseshoe destination includes a 14 ft replica of the Burlington Bay James N. Allan Skyway, as well as the Highway of Heroes, a bridge over which is dedicated to Nichola Goddard, who died in a grenade attack in Panjwayi District in May 2006, becoming the first Canadian woman to die in combat.
+The Golden Horseshoe destination includes a 14 ft replica of the Burlington Bay James N. Allan Skyway, as well as the Highway of Heroes, a bridge over which is dedicated to Nichola Goddard, who died in a grenade attack in Panjwayi District in Afghanistan in May 2006, becoming the first Canadian woman to die in combat.

 The Quebec City destination is set in the winter and includes the Château Frontenac, as well as nearby sites such as Mont-Sainte-Anne.

 A portion of the exhibit will feature displays of incomplete destinations in progress of construction.

-Future destinations to be added include Montreal, Atlantic Canada (including Halifax Harbour, the Bay of Fundy, and tall ships at Lunenburg), the Canadian Prairies, the Canadian Rockies, and the west coast.
-One new destination will open each year.
+Future destinations to be added include Montreal, the Canadian Prairies, the Canadian Rockies, and the west coast.
+One new destination will open each year, depending on the progress of construction for each new destination, as well as updating existing destinations.

-The design team also plans to add a depiction of the memorial of shoes and stuffed toys at the Centennial Flame that occurred after the discovery of unmarked graves at the Kamloops Indian Residential School.
+The design team also plans to add a depiction of the memorial of shoes and stuffed toys at the Centennial Flame on Parliament Hill in Ottawa that occurred after the discovery of unmarked graves at the Kamloops Indian Residential School.